apache/iotdb/docs/UserGuide/Maintenance-Tools/Metric-Tool.md

    6. `Off-heap Memory`: The off-heap memory of IoTDB.
    7. `The number of Java Thread`: The number of threads in different states of IoTDB.

 #### 5.3.3.
-ConfigNode Dashboard Instructions
+Apache IoTDB ConfigNode Dashboard Instructions
-> Except for the metrics specified specially, the following metrics are guaranteed to be available in the monitoring framework at the Important and above levels.
+> Except for the metrics specified specially, the following metrics are guaranteed to be available in the monitoring framework at the Important levels.

 1. `Overview`:
    1. `Online ConfigNode`: the number of online ConfigNodes